vim-autoformat/vim-autoformat/README.markdown

 How to use
 ----------
 First you have to install an external program that can format code of the programming language you are using.
-It suffices to make the formatprogram either globally available (which is the case if you installed it via your package manager) or to put it in the `formatters/` folder.
+For the default supported formatprograms, it suffices to make the formatprogram either globally available (which is the case if you install it via your package manager) or to put it in the `formatters/` folder.
 Sometimes alternative installation methods are supported.

-When you have installed the formatters you need, you can format the buffer with the command `:Autoformat`.
+When you have installed the formatters you need, you can format the entire buffer with the command `:Autoformat`.
 For convenience it is recommended that you assign a key for this, like so:

 ```vim
 noremap <F7> :Autoformat<CR><CR>
 ```

-If you don't want to format the whole vimbuffer, you can alternatively format visually selected code with `gq`.
+If you don't want to format the entire buffer, you can alternatively format visually selected code with `gq`.
+However, some formatprograms will behave a bit weird then, because they need the context of a piece of code.
 For more ways to perform autoformatting type `:help gq`.

-Supported formatprograms
+Default formatprograms
 ------------------------
-With most of the distro's, if you installed a formatprogram, it's automatically globally available.
+For most linux distro's, if you installed a formatprogram, it's automatically globally available.
 If this is not the case, you can either make it globally available manually, or put it's binary in the `formatters/` directory.
 Sometimes alternative installation methods are presented.
 Here is a list of formatprograms that are currently supported.